Blu3wolf/HARDmod/README.md

 Certain graphics and designs contained in HARDmod were originally published in NARMod.
 These graphics and designs are Copyright (C) 2015 Damien Reave, and are used under the CC-BY-NC license.

-Certain icons for electronic circuit boards contained in HARDmod were published to the Factorio forums by Cheutz.
-These icons are Copyright (C) 2016 Cheutz and are used under the CC-BY-NC license.
+Certain icons for electronic circuit boards contained in HARDmod were published to the Factorio forums by Chreutz.
+These icons are Copyright (C) 2016 Chreutz, and are used under the CC-BY-NC license.

-Some placeholder graphics for intermediate parts contained in HARDmod alpha versions were originally published in DyTech.
-These placeholder graphics are Copyright (C) 2014 Dysoch, and will be removed before the full release.
-Their use here is unlicensed, and does not imply permission for use has been granted.
+Certain icons for intermediate parts contained in HARDmod were originally published in DyTech.
+These icons are Copyright (C) 2014 Dysoch, and are used under the CC-BY-NC license.

 All other content is Copyright (C) 2016  Bill 'Blu3wolf' Teale.